-No west African countries seem to be members of the Bank for International Settlements.
-But since the BIS is a major mechanism of gold price suppression, west African countries also might want to pay the BIS a visit in Switzerland.
-Your countries also might want to invite to your own foreign offices the ambassadors from the major countries that control the BIS board and ask them a few questions about gold price suppression policy.
+No West African countries seem to be members of the Bank for International Settlements.
+But since the BIS is a major mechanism of gold price suppression, west African countries also might want to pay the BIS a visit to Switzerland.
+Your countries also might want to invite to your own foreign offices the ambassadors from the major countries that control the BIS board and ask them a few questions about the gold price suppression policy.
 You might ask them about the BIS documents I showed you Monday.

-If your countries have Russian and Chinese embassies, you might want to invite their ambassadors to your foreign office to discuss what the Bank of Russia and the People's Bank of China know about gold price suppression policy.
+If your countries have Russian and Chinese embassies, you might want to invite their ambassadors to your foreign office to discuss what the Bank of Russia and the People's Bank of China know about the gold price suppression policy.
 They know a lot.

 Why does all this matter?
 What can be done about it?
 How might it end?

-All this matters not only because west Africa is being deprived of a market price for a primary export but also because the rigging of the gold market is the rigging that facilitates the rigging of all markets everywhere.
-If you rig the currency markets, you rig everything currencies can buy, especially commodities – and west Africa produces many commodities in addition to gold.
+All this matters not only because West Africa is being deprived of a market price for a primary export but also because the rigging of the gold market is the rigging that facilitates the rigging of all markets everywhere.
+If you rig the currency markets, you rig everything currencies can buy, especially commodities – and West Africa produces many commodities in addition to gold.

 The rigging of the gold market is part of a much broader scheme by which a secretive and unelected elite in the United States and Western Europe controls the value of all capital, labor, goods, and services in the world and thereby impairs or destroys all markets and democracy itself everywhere, obstructing the progress of mankind.

 This scheme enables the West and especially the United States – rich countries – to live off the labor and resources of the developing world – poor countries.
-This point was made by the Russian central banker I told you about Monday, Oleg Mozhaiskov, in his address to the London Bullion Market Association meeting in Moscow in 2004.
-If the United States did not issue the world reserve currency, it could not live beyond its means and consume so much more than the fruit of its own labor as it long has been doing.
-In that case the United States might risk falling to the level of a developing country – just like the countries of west Africa.
+This point was made by the Russian central banker I told you about Monday, Oleg Mozhaiskov, in his address at the London Bullion Market Association meeting in Moscow in 2004.
+If the United States did not issue the world reserve currency, it could not live beyond its means and consume so much more than the fruit of its labor as it long has been doing.
+In that case, the United States might risk falling to the level of a developing country – just like the countries of West Africa.

 But the unearned wealth that accrues to the United States from its being the issuer of the world reserve currency is not entirely a benefit.
 For it has comprehensively corrupted my country – its markets, its politics, and its public morality.
 When you have so much unearned wealth you tend to do stupid, corrupt, and immoral things.
 You forget the value of honest labor.
 You exploit and lord it over others.
 And you make your money a god.

-For these reasons America needs an end to gold price suppression and market rigging as much as the developing world does.
+For these reasons, America needs an end to gold price suppression and market rigging as much as the developing world does.

 The nations that rig the currency markets are operating a totalitarian and parasitic system.
-It is actually an old story, the latest manifestation of the everlasting war of the financial class against the producing class – only it is hidden well enough that the producing class hasn't yet figured it out.
+It is an old story, the latest manifestation of the everlasting war of the financial class against the producing class – only it is hidden well enough that the producing class hasn't yet figured it out.
 The producing class is doomed until it does figure it out.

 This totalitarian and parasitic system might end in various ways.

-First it's a question of world politics at the highest levels.
+First, it's a question of world politics at the highest levels.

 The system may end simply upon exhaustion of the relatively small gold supply that is needed to keep the futures and spot gold markets operating.
-Supply was exhausted in March 1968 when huge offtake forced the London Gold Pool to close.
+Supply was exhausted in March 1968 when a huge offtake forced the London Gold Pool to close.
 Since last March there have been signs that gold supplies are again critically tight in London and New York, the markets where price suppression concentrates.

 How much more gold from their reserves are the central banks suppressing the gold price prepared to lose?
 We don't know.
 That's top-secret information.
 If you knew how much metal they were still prepared to lose and when it would run out, you could get very rich.